 Pearce Road Historic Site

-Pearce Road is named after pioneer farmer, magistrate, and skilled photographer, William Pearce Clifton.
+Pearce Road is named after pioneer farmer, magistrate, and skilled photographer William Pearce Clifton.

-One of his first projects was the construction of nearby Upton House for his family.
 In 1844, he married Annette Gaudin and established Ringwood Farm in Australind.

-In 1846, Pearce was granted his property near Bunbury Port which he named Leschenault Homestead.
+In 1846, Pearce was granted his property near Bunbury Port, which he named Leschenault Homestead.
 With the assistance of Daniel Mcgregor, they dismantled two cottages in Australind and floated them down the river to the site.
-The Homestead was regarded as a social hub of the district and was a base for the local hunting club.
+The homestead was regarded as a social hub of the district and was a base for the local hunting club.

 In 1870, he became the Resident Magistrate of Bunbury.